OSU-AIGSA/osu-aigsa.github.io/docs/_posts/2022-11-03-reading-group.md

 time: "1 PM - 2 PM"
 ---

 The [Fall 2022 AIGSA reading group](https:///www.aigsa.club/agisf) is about AGI (Artificial General Intelligence) Safety Fundamentals.
-Join us for the second meeting, **even if you missed the first meeting**!
+Join us for the third meeting, **even if you missed earlier meetings**!
 Lunch will be provided.

 This week's topic is **Threat models and types of solutions**.
 Here's an introduction from Richard Ngo, the developer of the curriculum:

 > How might misaligned AGIs cause existential catastrophes, and how might we stop them?
 Two threat models are outlined in Christiano (2019) - the first focusing on outer misalignment, the second on inner misalignment.
 Muehlhauser and Salamon (2012) outline a core intuition for why we might be unable to prevent these risks: that progress in AI will at some point speed up dramatically.
-A third key intuition - that misaligned agents will try to deceive humans during training - is explored by Steinhardt (2022).
 Ngo (2022) evaluates the implications of these intuitions for our ability to control misaligned AGIs.

 > How might we prevent these scenarios?
 Christiano (2020) gives a broad overview of the landscape of different contributions to making AIs aligned, with a particular focus on some of the techniques we’ll be covering in later weeks.